b3-17/64snake/README.md

 * Levels - Point threasholds for levels which increase diffilculty for player and introduce different maps.
 * Graphical updates - apple and snake actually look like snakes and apples!
 Realistic movement animations, character attributes.
 * Diffilculty settings, playmodes - faster start speed, snake tail unpredictablility (i.e. the snake tail can break off and become an enemy), mines, random ai enemies
 * Powerups, boosts, status modifiers - invincibilty for limited periods of time (enemies have no effect, player can kill enemies), wrap mode (can pass from one side of the screen to the other) for a limited time, speed modifers (can slow snake speed), tail shortening (snake tail can be removed and converted to points) - these modifications would balance the game.
 * Music.
 * Move graphical commands to be run on the raster interrupt.
 * User controls setup.
+* High scores (remember the top 5 high scores).
+* Attract mode.

 KNOWN BUGS / ISSUES

 * Text layout not centered etc.
 * Flickering in menu transition.
 * Options menu not implemented.
 * Initial start has blackblock tail.
 * Game is not balanced - diffilcult to progress much further than 30 points.
 * Apple displays in score text on occasion.